shiva123-coder/one-stop-solution/TEST.md

 - Add new job option was clicked while still logged into the page, A form was displayed on the page with 7 input field, submit button was clicked without any input and warning message displayed which inform that every field is required
 - 6 out of 7 field was completed and 1 was left blank and click submit button, message shown on blank field which ask to complete the field, this process was tested with every field and outcome was same.
 - clicked on the input field and moved cursor away without typing anything, bottom border color of the input field changed to red and also [underneath each input field message was shown to inform on what format/pattern need to be followed on each input field](static/images/img-valid.jpg).
-- Image validation on the form was done slightly differently, as Image input field required imaage URl , so typed random word in input field, message shown underneath input field which [asked to provide valid url](static/images/url-issue.jpg), input field now supplied with http://showimages.com , this time no message displayed.
+- Image validation on the form was done slightly differently, as Image input field required imaage URL , so typed random word in input field, message shown underneath input field which [asked to provide valid url](static/images/url-issue.jpg), input field then after supplied with valid url, this time no message displayed.
 - This has now confirm that form validation is working as expected.
 - Once all field completed, submit button was clicked and then page was redirected to home page where job image was displayed and upon clicking on the button below job image, all details that were supplied to the form input field were shown, additionally flash message diaplayed to confirm job successfully added.
 - To ensure this page is protected I have copied the URL of this page and paste into different browser and noticed I was redirected to login page and flash message displayed with '_You must be logged in to view this page_' , this has now satisfied that python function is working and my if/else statement also working to allow only right user to add the job to their account.